Crystalline representations and Wach modules in the relative case: - -modules and crystalline coordinates

-and by the pereceding discussion it is sufficient to show that these coefficients go to $0$ as $k$ goes to $+\infty$.
-Moreover, for \eqref{eq:smallest_valuation_t_over_pi} it would suffice to check the estimate for $k = (p-1)j$, as $j$ goes to $+\infty$ (this gets rid of the floor function above).
+and by the preceding discussion it is sufficient to show that these coefficients go to $0$ as $k \rightarrow +\infty$.
+Moreover, for \eqref{eq:smallest_valuation_t_over_pi} it would suffice to check the estimate for $k = (p-1)j$ as $j \rightarrow +\infty$ (this gets rid of the floor function above).
 With the observation in Remark \ref{rem:factorial_padic_estimate}, we have

 which goes to $+\infty$ as $j \rightarrow +\infty$.
-Hence, $\frac{\pi}{t}$ converges in $\mbfa_K^{\textpd}$ and is an inverse to $\frac{t}{\pi}$. \end{proof}
+Hence, $\frac{\pi}{t}$ converges in $\mbfa_{F, \varpi}^{\textpd}$ and is an inverse to $\frac{t}{\pi}$. \end{proof}

-The following elementary observation was used above, \begin{rem} Let $n \in \NN$, so we can write $n = \sum_{i=0}^k n_i p^i$ for some $k \in \NN$, where $0 \leq n_i \leq p-1$, for $0 \leq i \leq k$.
+The following elementary observation was used above, \begin{rem} Let $n \in \NN$, so we can write $n = \sum_{i=0}^k n_i p^i$ for some $k \in \NN$, where $0 \leq n_i \leq p-1$ for $0 \leq i \leq k$.
 Let us set $s_p(n) = \sum_{i=0}^k n_i$.
 Then we have

 Also, note that we have $s_p(pn) = s_p(n)$ for any $n \in \NN$. \end{rem}